-Honors students are encouraged to present their research during the School of Earth Sciences Annual Research Review, which highlights undergraduate and graduate research in the School.
+Honors students are required to present their research preferably through the School of Earth, Energy & Environmental Sciences' Annual Thesis Symposium, which highlights undergraduate and graduate research in the school.
+Faculty advisers are encouraged to sponsor presentation of student research results at professional society meetings.

 Further Questions?
 Contact: